RasmusTufvesson/french/README.md

 ## Todo
 * Add an explain tab where you can see what each word in a sentence means, also in a context menu from sentences
+* Add filter option to practice
+* Make words you know not appear multiple times in practice
+* Add adverbs, articles, conjunctions, prepositions, pronouns, and interjections